wp-plugins/enhanced-meta-widget/readme.txt

 == Upgrade Notice ==

+= 2.3.1=
+Adds the language files for Belarusian.

 = 2.3 =
 This version fixes a problem some users had with the dashboard link.
 Instead of just linking to the /wp-admin directory, the link now directs to the /wp-admin/index.php file directly.